Chamois: Hunting and wildlife management

 As their meat is considered tasty, chamois are popular game animals.
 Chamois have two traits that are exploited by hunters: the first is that they are most active in the morning and evening when they feed; the second is that they tend to look for danger originating from below, which means that a hunter stalking chamois from above is less likely to be observed and more likely to be successful.

 The tuft of hair from the back of the neck, the gamsbart (chamois "beard"), is traditionally worn as a decoration on hats throughout the alpine countries.

 Chamois leather

 Chamois leather, traditionally made from the hide of the chamois, is very smooth and absorbent and is favoured in cleaning, buffing, and polishing because it produces no scratching.
-Modern chamois leather may be made from chamois hides, but hides of deer or domestic goats or sheep are commonly used.
+Modern chamois leather may still be made from chamois hides, but hides of deer or domestic goats or sheep are much more commonly used.

 Chamois fabric

-A fabric known as chamois is made variously from cotton flannel, PVA, Viscose, and other materials with similar qualities.
+An artificial fabric known as "chamois" is made variously from cotton flannel, PVA, viscose, and other materials with similar qualities.
 It is napped to produce a plush surface similar to moleskin or chamois leather.